iris-computer-vision/iris-benchmark/README.md

 ## Methodology

-All benchmarks are designed around **controlled comparability**.
+Benchmarks in IRIS are designed for **controlled comparison**, not isolated results.

+Each evaluation is structured to ensure that differences in performance reflect model behavior, not experimental variance.

+---

 ### Standardization

+All models are evaluated under aligned conditions:

 - consistent dataset splits
-- aligned preprocessing pipelines
+- uniform preprocessing pipelines
-- controlled training conditions where applicable
+- comparable training configurations where applicable

+This ensures that differences in output are attributable to the model itself.

+---

 ### Evaluation

+Performance is measured using standard metrics:

+- mAP (mean Average Precision)
+- mAR (mean Average Recall)
-- mAP, mAR, IoU
+- IoU (Intersection over Union)
-- qualitative inspection of outputs
-- failure mode analysis

-### What Matters

-- consistency across frames
-- performance under environmental variation
-- behavior at operational limits
+These provide a baseline for comparison across architectures.

 ---